Creative Research Methods

 Salford School of Arts, Media and Creative Technology

 In a nutshell

 You can also find helpful FAQs, learn more about student life at Salford or explore all our Art and Design courses.
-Continue reading to understand more about MA Socially Engaged Arts Practice course.
+Continue reading to understand more about this MA Creative Technology course.

 All about the course

 The programme structure consists of five modules, three of which are delivered within a collaborative framework allowing all students across the Master's in Art and Design programmes (Contemporary Fine Art, Socially Engaged Arts Practice, Visual Communication and Socially Engaged Photography) opportunities to engage with your peers whilst working through individual assignments focused around each programme.

 The remaining two modules are tailored to the specific programme learning outcomes.